timthedev07/my-website/posts/math & science/super-earth.md

 title: Super-Earths
 description: The Universe has always been a mysterious figure to us, nevertheless, our curiosity never stopped us from pushing the limit of our understanding.
 In this article, we will talk about a few fascinating discoveries of ”Super-Earth”, and briefly look at a few Super-Earths that are potentially habitable for us.
 If you are interested in astrophysics, then you should keep reading to find out more.
 date: 2022-11-16
-keywords: ["Math", "Programming", "Geometry", "Python"]
+keywords: ["Astronomy", "Super-Earth", "Astrophysics", "Science"]
 ---

 # Introduction